DSPG-2022/DHR-Disabilities/README.md

     the cleaning of data sets can be accessed through the `Data Exploration` folder.
-This folder contains all of the data content of the project and would be the folder to look through for any information on how the visualizations were
+This folder contains all of the data content of the project and would be the folder to look through for any information on how the visualizations were created.
     -   The `Datasets` folder contains all data sets used in this project.
 Some data sets are the result of cleaning, others also exist in raw form.